TSS Cambria (1897): Irish Civil War

-On Monday 7 August troops left the North Wall in Dublin under Generals Emmet Dalton and Tom Ennis sailing on the Arvonia and Lady wicklow and made a surprise landing at Passage West near Spike Island on 8 August.
+On Monday 7 August, troops under generals Emmet Dalton and Tom Ennis left North Wall, Dublin aboard Arvonia and Lady Wicklow.
+They made a surprise landing at Passage West, on the south coast of County Cork, the next day.

-On 28 August, the Arvonia sailed from Limerick Docks with prisoners from Limerick Prison including Cornelius McNamara.
-The ship was under the command of Frank Bolster (a former member of Michael Collins’s counter-intelligence assassination 'Squad’).
-The prisoners were disembarked at Dun Laughaire Port on 9 September on their way to Gormanstown Internment Camp.
+On 28 August, Arvonia left Limerick Docks carrying prisoners from Limerick Prison including Cornelius McNamara.
+Her Master was Frank Bolster, a former member of Michael Collins' counter-intelligence assassination squad.
+On 9 September, the prisoners were disembarked at Dún Laoghaire to be taken to Gormanstown Internment Camp.

-At 3.45pm on 17 December 1922, Captain Henry Robinson was the last British soldier to leave Ireland when he and the remaining British Troops boarded the SS Arvonia at Dublin Port.
+At 15:45 hrs on 17 December 1922, Captain Henry Robinson became the last British soldier to leave the Irish Free State, when he and the remaining British troops boarded Arvonia in Dublin.